Days Until Earth Day

 📚 Interesting Facts

-Earth Day was first celebrated on April 22, 1970, inspiring the modern environmental movement
+Earth Day was first celebrated on April 22, 1970, mobilizing 20 million Americans and inspiring the modern environmental movement

-Over 1 billion people in 193 countries now participate in Earth Day activities
+Over 1 billion people in 193 countries now participate in Earth Day activities, making it the world's largest civic observance

 🎊 Traditions & Celebrations

-Educating others about climate change and environmental issues
+Educating others about climate change, conservation, and environmental issues through workshops and campaigns

 📜 Historical Events on This Day

-Earth Day went global, reaching 200 million people in 141 countries
+Earth Day went global with more than 200 million participants in over 140 countries

-50th anniversary celebrated virtually due to COVID-19 pandemic
+50th anniversary of Earth Day celebrated virtually worldwide due to the COVID-19 pandemic

 Why Count Down to Earth Day?